kvnang/frkennyang/src/posts/Basilica Paul/index.md

 ### Prayer Spots

 - Tomb of St. Paul (under the main altar)

-Note: You can gain a plenary indulgence in this Basilica.
-See the requirements.
+- You can gain a plenary indulgence in this Basilica.
+See the [requirements](/post/indulgence/).

 ## St. Paul’s Statue